 Decision-making regarding matters of data protection is carried out by the credit institution based on a data protection officer's opinion.
+Data protection officer does not take decisions.

 For more information about the issues covered in this chapter -see Recital 97 GDPR; and Articles 37, 38 and 39 GDPR; as well as the Article 29 Working Party "Guidelines on Data Protection Officers ('DPOs')" as of 13 December 2016.